shoesforindustry/kirby-plugins-alphabetise/readme.md

 + 1
 + 2

-Or you can not set the 'orderby' key to SORT_STRING, to have the numbers listed first e.g.
+Or you can not set the `orderby` key to `SORT_STRING`, to have the numbers listed first e.g.

 + 1
 + 2